 Calm the Storm with Preparedness

-The prepper life is never easy.
-While everyone else is living life with reckless abandon, you can’t afford that luxury.
+The prepper life isn't always easy.
+While everyone else is living life with reckless abandon, you don't live with that luxury.
 You are busy trying to remember all the ways to tie a rope, your evacuation plan, or save water in the case that some disaster is bound to happen.

 We know preparing for a bad situation can make you more scared of the situation becoming a reality, instead of reassuring you.
 Luckily, our goal here is to live the Prepper Life without letting fear and anxiety run you.

 The prepping life is all about balance.
 The balance of being prepared and protecting your family, without letting it take hold of your mental health and the way you live your life.
 Being well prepared should help stave off the anxiety and fear, not increase it.
 Knowing how to maintain that balance is key.